Lostock, Bolton: Local government

-Lostock was a township in the ancient Parish of Bolton le Moors, in the hundred of Salford, in the historic county of Lancashire.
-In 1837 Lostock joined with other townships (or civil parishes) in the area to form the Bolton Poor Law Union and took joint responsibility for the administration and funding of the Poor Law in that area.
+Lostock was a township in the ancient parish of Bolton le Moors, in the hundred of Salford, in the historic county of Lancashire.
+In 1837 Lostock joined with other townships in the area to form the Bolton Poor Law Union and took joint responsibility for the administration and funding of the Poor Law in that area.
 In 1866, Lostock became a civil parish, and in 1894 it became part of the Bolton Rural District, which was dissolved in 1898.
-Under the Bolton, Turton and Westhoughton Extension Act of 1898, Lostock ceased to be a civil parish and became part of the County Borough of Bolton.
+Under the Bolton Turton and Westhoughton Extension Act 1898 (61 & 62 Vict. c. ccxlii), Lostock ceased to be a civil parish on 30 September and became part of the County Borough of Bolton.
+In 1891 the parish had a population of 891.

 Lostock is part of the Heaton and Lostock Ward, one of twenty wards in the Metropolitan Borough of Bolton.
 The population of the ward at the 2011 Census was 13,564.
 The ward has three councillors who are elected for up to four years and represent the Lostock and Heaton areas.